What Is a Cash Flow Statement?

-A cash flow statement breaks down the various types of inflows and outflows of cash (and cash equivalents) that a business experiences.
+A cash flow statement breaks down the various types of inflows and outflows of cash (and cash equivalents) that a business experiences over a period of time.
 It can help you and other stakeholders clearly see how your business earns or spends cash, and it can provide valuable insight into your company financials.
 It also can help you spot business trends that can improve your overall business decision-making and make better use of your profits.

 A cash flow statement breaks down the various types of inflows and outflows of cash (and cash equivalents) that a business experiences and is arguably one of the most important financial statements a business can generate.
 Learning how to prepare and manage cash flow statements can be quick and impactful.
 It can help you and other stakeholders clearly see how your business earns or spends cash, the amount of cash lost or gained, and it can provide valuable insight into your company’s financials.
 It also can help you spot business trends that can improve your overall business decision-making.
 Learning how to do a cash flow statement is invaluable to small business owners.